mrlerdahl/BattleshipV2/BattleShipV2/README.md

 - Property ShipHealth: Set to protection so only the class can access it, and override so it can set its own health
 - Property ShipType: Overrides to its proper ship type
-- Property AbbrShipType: Overrides to its proper type -Marked with a lower case c to differentiate more clearly from carrier ship
+- Property AbbrShipType: Overrides to its proper type
+   - Marked with a lower case c to differentiate more clearly from carrier ship